 Whether you are in need of protection from an abuser, or are in need of representation in the case of false allegations of domestic violence, our legal team is prepared to provide you with the knowledgeable, effective, and compassionate legal services you need and deserve in matters so critical to your legal and financial future.

-To speak with our team today in a comprehensive and confidential case assessment regarding your unique needs and concerns when it comes to domestic violence or a restraining order, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our team today in a strategic planning session regarding your unique needs and concerns when it comes to domestic violence or a restraining order, please contact us online, or through our Morristown, NJ office at (973) 710-4366.